 Many people think that once fall rolls around, the planting season is over.
-But September is a actually great time to plant trees, shrubs and perennials.
+But September is actually great time to plant trees, shrubs and perennials.
 There’s an old proverb we like to recite this time of year – “The best time to plant a tree is 20 years ago.
 The second-best time is right now!”
-Root Development When planting during the fall, you’ll be more focused on cultivating a deep root system than encouraging top growth.
+When planting during the fall, you’ll be more focused on cultivating a deep root system than encouraging top growth.
 And the fall climate – with cooler air, but warm soil temperatures – is perfect for this.
 Here are four ways you can help your establish your new tree before the winter and help it’s roots run strong and healthy and deep.

 Soil Amendment Mix in Colorado’s Choice B.O.S.S., or another organic compost amendment about half and half with your existing soil.
 This will not only improve the soil’s physical structure (breaking up clay, increasing water circulation, etc.) but it will also provide all kinds of rich organic material for your new tree.